Helping States Comply with the Electoral Count Reform Act

-- Clearly define which state executive has the duty to issue and transmit certificates of ascertainment.
+- Clearly define which state executive has the duty to issue and transmit the certificate of ascertainment.

-- Mirror the language of the ECRA in describing the duties of the state executive.
+- Reference or mirror the language of the ECRA in describing the duties of the state executive.

 3. Check contents of the certificate of ascertainment.

-- Mirror the language of the ECRA in describing the contents of the certificate of ascertainment.
+- Reference or mirror the language of the ECRA in describing the contents of the certificate of ascertainment.

 4. Check elector roles and procedures.